- As low as $335/Night

 Your cabin has a king size bed, internet, TV, nice shower, loveseat, refrigerator, microwave, mini oven, keurig coffee maker, instapot, two bar chairs, and chairs on the deck.
 We supply towels and linens of course, dishes, glasses and such.

-There are more cooking options at the pool area, with an outdoor grilling area and a enormous refrigerator in our pool home (in case you want to have a bigger boil or meal or store beer and ice).
+There are more cooking options at the pool area, with an outdoor grilling area and a huge refrigerator in our pool home (in case you want to have a bigger boil or meal or store beer and ice).
 We didn't crowd the cabin's calm living space with too much stuff and wanted to minimize the risk of a fire under the oaks.

 This cozy cabin is ideal for a couple--with open space.

 The bigger home may be occupied by my family.
 We do not rent the bigger home when you are at the cabin.
 The driveway divides the space and you have your own private parking area.
-As noted above, we can arrange times so you can savor the pool and hottub alone—and the amenities in the pool home and grille area.
+As noted above, we can arrange times so you can appreciate the pool and hottub alone—and the amenities in the pool home and grille area.
 If you want to check out the whole estate or you are interested in renting the whole estate, check out: https://www.vrbo.com/347617.
 For our guest's privacy, we do not rent both to separate events at the same time.

 About the Area